sseletskyy/storybook-puppeteer-declarative-testing/README.md

 # Overview
-Declarative testing of isolated React components using storybook as a renderer and puppeteer+jest as a test runner
+Declarative testing of isolated React components using storybook (v4) as a renderer and puppeteer+jest as a test runner

-The idea behind this module is to make testing of React+D3 components based on fixtures.
+The idea behind this module was to make testing of React+D3 components based on fixtures.
+But **spdt** can speed up testing of any React application

 ## Here is a short description of the workflow: